The Best Cafés in Madeira – Places You’ll Want to Visit Again and Again

 Everyone has them—those cafés you keep coming back to.
-Where you know what you’re going to get, where the quality is just right, and where you meet familiar faces.
+Places where you know exactly what you’re getting, where the quality is consistently good, and where you run into familiar faces.
+Especially when you’re looking for the best cafés in Madeira, these are the places that really make a difference.

-I’ve found places like this in Madeira too: small cafés where the coffee is always good, where you drop in on the spur of the moment and just stay – for a moment of peace, a chat with friends, or a cozy afternoon.
+I’ve found places like that in Madeira, too: small cafés where the coffee is always good, where you can drop in on a whim and just stay a while—for a moment of peace, a chat with friends, or a cozy afternoon.

-Here are my five favorite cafés in Madeira – maybe one of them will become your new favorite place too.
+Here are my five favorite cafés in Madeira—maybe one of them will become one of your new favorite spots.

 XS Café Prazeres

-A small café with great charm.
-From the square, you have a beautiful view of the church, and the beetroot or sweet potato sandwiches are simply brilliant.
-The freshly made juices are always a good choice—and if you love chocolate, you should definitely try the one from Uaucacau.
+The tiny XS Café with big charm.
+From the terrace, you have a lovely view of the church, and the sandwiches with beetroot or sweet potato are simply amazing.
+The freshly made juices are always a good choice—and if you love chocolate, you absolutely must try the Uaucacau brand.
 The vegan apple pie is also very tasty.
-I like the relaxed atmosphere here—uncomplicated, friendly, delicious.
+I love the relaxed atmosphere here—unpretentious, friendly, delicious.
+Madeira Yoga Retreat: Discover yoga, nature, and authentic island moments.
+Escape the daily grind and experience Madeira mindfully and in a relaxed way.

-The café is surrounded by a beautiful variety of plants – everything is blooming, fragrant, and growing, and you immediately feel at home.
-Many locals also meet here to chat and share the latest news.
-I especially like the passion fruit tart – and Elaine, who works there, makes every visit special with her warm manner.
+The café is surrounded by a beautiful variety of plants—everything is blooming, fragrant, and growing, and you immediately feel at home.
+Many locals also gather here to chat and share the latest news.
+I especially love the passion fruit tart—and Elaine, who works there, makes every visit special with her warm personality.

-A small coffee roastery with character.
-The aroma of freshly ground beans fills the air, and the homemade cakes are always a highlight.
-They serve breakfast, sandwiches, burgers—including vegan options.
-Ideal for a break after a trip through western Madeira.
-Cozy, delicious, friendly—that’s how a café should be.
-Extra tip: From here, there is a beautiful walk to Gaganta Funda, a viewpoint overlooking a waterfall.
+Gato Legal has become a popular little coffee spot on the island in recent years.
+The aroma of freshly ground beans fills the air, and the homemade cake is always a highlight.
+They serve breakfast, sandwiches, and burgers—including vegan options.
+It’s the perfect spot for a break after exploring western Madeira.
+Cozy, delicious, and welcoming—that’s exactly what a café should be.
+Bonus tip: From here, there’s a lovely walk to Gaganta Funda, a viewpoint overlooking a waterfall.
+More here

-Newly opened—and already a favorite spot.
-The Kamoshi sourdough bakery smells of freshly baked bread, focaccia, and sweet pastries.
-They serve delicious coffee, chai latte, or matcha—and sometimes you have to wait a little because it’s so popular.
-But it’s worth the wait, every time.
+The Kamoshi Bakery opened in Paul do Mar in October 2025 and has since become a real hotspot.
+The sourdough bakery is filled with the aroma of freshly baked bread, focaccia, and sweet pastries.
+They serve delicious coffee (from the Gato Legal roastery), chai latte, or matcha—and sometimes you have to wait a bit because it’s so popular.
+But it’s worth the wait, every single time.

 Madeira Coffee Roasters – Santa Cruz